rsvp/fecon235/README.md

 * Deployment: the best reference to the Python ecosystem for financial economists is the Quantitative Economics site by Thomas [Sargent].

-* Dependencies: pandas > 0.16 is highly recommended.
+* Dependencies: pandas 0.18 or higher is required as of our v5.
   All modules are tested against both Python 2.7 and 3 series.
   User code has been rewritten for cross-platform performance (Linux, Mac, and Windows).